-3.3 Minimum storage-draft rate method
+3.3 Method for minimum storage draft rate

-The water supply or inflow is depending on low flow characteristics in the stream.
-If the inflow rate is lower than the outflow

-- 245 (demand) rate, the cumulative difference between supply and demand volume is the maximum amount of water drawn from storage during the dry season.
+The water supply or inflow is dependent on low-flow characteristics in the stream.
+If the inflow rate is lower than the outflow (demand) rate, the cumulative difference between supply and demand volume is the maximum amount of water drawn from storage during the dry season.
 In channel storage, the function of both outflow and inflow discharge can be considered under two categories as prism and wedge storage.
 The water surface flow in the channel is not only unparallel to channel bottom but also varies with time.
 The storage, which is the maximum cumulative deficiency in any dry season, is obtained from the maximum difference in the ordinate between the mass curve of water supply and demand.
-Thus, the storage required can be - 250 expressed as per Eq.
+Thus, the storage required can be expressed as per Eq.
 (10):